node-red/node-red-nodes/hardware/LEDborg/README.md

 -----

 This node can only be used once per flow... as it uses physical pins 11, 13 and 15 on the Pi.
-Using it more than once will cause weird flashing and unpredictable behaviour.
+Using it more than once will cause weird flashing and unpredictable behavior.

 You can of course wire up multiple things in your flow to the same LEDborg node.